fluent/fluentd-docs-gitbook/plugins/filter/README.md

 Only the events whose `message` field contain `cool` get the new field `hostname` with the machine's hostname as its value.

 Users can create their own custom plugins with a bit of Ruby.
 See [this section](/developer/plugin-development.md/#filter-plugins) for more information.

 ## Filter Chain Optimization

 If you have multiple filters in the pipeline, fluentd tries to optimize filter calls to improve the performance.
-The condition for optimization is all plugins in the pipeline use `filter` method.
+The condition for optimization is that all plugins in the pipeline use the `filter` method.
 If the plugin which uses `filter_stream` exists, chain optimization is disabled.

-If you see following message in the log, the optimization is disabled:
+If you see the following message in the log, the optimization is disabled:

 ```
 disable filter chain optimization because [Fluent::Plugin::XXXFilter] uses `#filter_stream` method